-The Sky Blue Penguin arrives in Kansas City celebrating the physical beauty of the expansive landscape of the Midwest, as well as the dreams and desires that inspire fantasy, travel, and innovation.
+The Sky Blue Penguin celebrates the physical beauty of the expansive landscape of the Midwest, as well as the dreams and desires that inspire fantasy, travel, and innovation.
 Defined as the color of the sky at high noon, this hue is significant to both science and art, as writer Rebecca Solnit explains in A Field Guide to Getting Lost:

 “Light at the blue end of the spectrum does not travel the whole distance from the sun to us.
 It disperses among the molecules of the air, it scatters in water.
 Water is colorless, shallow water appears to be the color of whatever lies underneath it, but deep water is full of this scattered light, the purer the water the deeper the blue.
 The sky is blue for the same reason….This light that does not touch us, does not travel the whole distance, the light that gets lost, gives us the beauty of the world, so much of which is in the color blue.”